C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: MPC Calibration

 We use C-GLISp to implement an iterative semi-automated calibration procedure (automatic selection of the MPC parameters and human-based qualitative assessment of closed-loop performance), thus avoiding the burden of defining a quantitative index to minimize.
 The calibrator only needs to express a \emph{preference} on pairwise comparisons to indicate which of the two MPC tunings has better closed-loop performance.
 Different from the case study in~\cite{zhu2020pref}, where we account for the information of feasibility and satisfaction conditions implicitly in the preference query (GLISp) as if they were, implicitly, underlying penalty functions, C-GLISp explicitly takes into account this information via direct queries as in~\eqref{eq:fes_fun} and~\eqref{eq:softcost_fun}.

-\subsection{System description}
+\subsection{System Description}

-A simplified two-degree-of-freedom bicycle model is implemented with the front wheel as the reference point to describe the vehicle dynamics and simulate the experiment.
-The three state variables in the model are the longitudinal $x_f$ and lateral $y_f$ [m] positions of the front wheel, and the yaw angle $\theta$ [rad].
-The two manipulated variables are the commanded vehicle velocity $v$ [m/s] and steering angle $\psi$ [rad].
+We consider a simplified two-degree-of-freedom bicycle model with the front wheel as the reference point to describe the vehicle dynamics and simulate the experiment.
+The state variables $s = [x_f \ w_f \ \theta]'$ in the model are the longitudinal $x_f$ and lateral $w_f$ [m] positions of the front wheel, and the yaw angle $\theta$ [rad].
+The manipulated variables $u = [v \ \psi]'$ are the commanded vehicle velocity $v$ [m/s] and steering angle $\psi$ [rad].
 The standard kinematic equations

 are used to model the evolution of the vehicle, where $L$ [m] is the vehicle length.
+Here, full state observation is assumed, \emph{i.e.}, the control output $y = s $.

-\subsection{MPC formulation}
+\subsection{MPC Formulation}